I Went Through Gallons of Milk Searching for the Best Milk Frothers

 What we’d leave: It’s great for one-off drinks, but for larger pours, you’ll want something bigger and sturdier.

 I put every frother through its paces using two types of milk: classic whole milk and Oatly oat milk.
 For each one, I made hot foam, cold foam, and plain hot milk.
-I also tried some of the additional settings the frother offered, like dense vs. airy foam or temperature adjustments.
-I paid attention to texture, stability, and flavor, and I also chatted with a few professional baristas to get their take on what separates good foam from great foam.
+I also tried some of the additional settings each frother offered, like dense versus airy foam or temperature adjustments.
+I paid attention to texture, stability, and flavor.
 I also considered design, weight, counter footprint, and how easy they were to clean.

 What to look for in a milk frother

-Both Arostegui and Biolsi agree that nothing beats a traditional steam wand for getting Instagram-worthy foam—the control and precision they allow for is unmatched.
+Both Arostegui and Biolsi agree that nothing beats a traditional steam wand (like you find on an espresso machine) for getting Instagram-worthy foam—the control and precision they allow for is unmatched.
 That said, they’re not the most realistic for at-home coffee drinkers.
-“That’s where automatic frothers shine,” says Arostegui.
+“That’s where automatic frothers shine,” Arostegui says.
 “They’re quick, consistent, and you don’t need barista training to get a great result.”

 If you want to find your perfect frother, consider the following: